RalphBacon/RaspberryPi-Auto-Restart/README.md

 It all works very well (without the UPS power pack) as this video shows.
 Whether it continues to work with the UPS is another matter and a matter for a future video as I don't actually have the UPS module in my hands yet.
 This is all about preparation!

 # LINKS
 The circuit diagram and partial schematics are in this Github as separate files.
+Link to (partial) schematics: https://www.raspberrypi.org/documentation/hardware/raspberrypi/schematics/rpi_SCH_3bplus_1p0_reduced.pdf

 The Banggood supplied item we will endeavour to implement next video
 **Geekworm Power Pack Pro V1.1 Lithium Battery Power Source UPS HAT**